 The opening song “Velvet Rope” invites listeners into Janet’s personal masterpiece.
 She then goes into the song “You.”
 This is one of my personal favorites.
 This song chastises one who pretends to be someone else at the expense of others.
 A message that Janet not necessarily was sending to listeners but maybe one she needed to send to herself.

 One of the most profound moments of the album comes with her hit “Together Again.”
-It’s a great song taken out of the album context, but it means much more when listened to in the album as a whole.
+It’s a great song taken out of the album context, but it means much more when listened too in the album as a whole.
 The interlude before the song states “You don’t have to hold onto the pain to hold on to the memory.”
 This song was written for her friends that she lost to aids.
-It’s a beautiful homage to those she was missing as well as showing a light of positivity in the face of death.
+It’s a beautiful homage to those she was missing as well as showing the light of positivity in the face of death.

 Janet then goes into “Empty,” explaining a one-sided relationship that she feels she may be “wasting her time” on.
 This parlays into the following song with an interlude that states “How empty of me to be so full of you.”
 The next song “What About,” then depicts a relationship in harsher terms asking, “What about the times you lied to me?
 What about the times you said no one would want me?” amongst many other questions.
-Although, in the end of the song she turns it around on herself, stating she was then asked the same questions.
+Although, at the end of the song she turns it around on herself, stating she was then asked the same questions.

 In the end, every time I listen to this album I gain more respect for Janet.
 She placed herself in the most vulnerable position she could as a performer.
 She showed herself at fault as well as the victim.
 She portrayed her raw self to her audience.
 This took courage.
 She was truly able to reach into her past and pull back what was hers and create a masterpiece reflecting her own life.